rochelle-norman/Spotify-Auth-Client-Credentials/README.md

 export SPOTIFY_CLIENT_SECRET=your-client-secret

 Run your server using npm run server or whatever you have called your server.
-Then run curl http://localhost:3002/callback in your terminal and you should see your token being returned.
+Then run curl http://localhost:3002/api/callback in your terminal and you should see your token being returned.
 You can then pass this to your front end application to fetch data from the Spotify API.
+When passing this data to your front end you can create a proxy server in your package.JSON to avoid CORS errors.